QDPR Human

 Appearance

-AKR1C4 is supplied as a sterile filtered clear solution.
+AKR1C4 is provided as a clear, sterile solution after filtration.

 AKR1D1 Human